Improper Crime Scene Cleanup Poses Hidden Dangers to the Public

 - MRSA: 1.6 million

 When an incident occurs outdoors, there is an incorrect tendency to believe that one can simply “hose off the blood” – out of sight, out of mind.
 But cleaning an area after a violent crime with water alone will not rid the area of potential harmful blood borne pathogens.
-Even pouring bleach on biohazards is not sufficient to sanitize and decontaminate the affected area.
+Even pouring bleach on biohazards is not sufficient to decontaminate the affected area.
 The right cleaning agents and equipment are needed for blood cleanup in order to bring the area back to a state that is safe for the public and clear of harmful bacteria and diseases.

 Many bloodborne pathogens can live for extended amounts of time.